joatmon08/hashicorp-stack-demoapp/README.md

 > __NOTE:__ This is a local Terraform command in order to secure the offline root CA.

 Run the command to create a root CA as well as the intermediate CAs, and store the intermediate CAs in Vault.
+Enter "yes" for Terraform to configure Vault PKI secrets engine and add a passphrase as required.

 ```shell
 make configure-certs